Specifications in Detail

 The output voltage can be selected by the installer as the VCC pin is available for external connection.
 Most installations have this linked to the supply pin however it allows other supplies to be used at a different voltage if required.
 Typically this is 24V however upto 36V can be used as a maximum with the lowest being 6V.
 The controller itself should be run from 12-24V as a standard.

 A clamping diode is provided on each output to prevent energy spikes from inductive loads damaging the output device.
-These are only 1 amp devices with a 30 amp non-repetitve peak current which are suitable for most small relays etc. Contactors and larger inductive loads should always be surpressed at source with an appropriate device to prevent any noise transmission back to the controller.
+These are only 1 amp devices with a 30 amp non-repetitive peak current which are suitable for most small relays etc. Contactors and larger inductive loads should always be suppressed at source with an appropriate device to prevent any noise transmission back to the controller.

 RS232 is fitted as standard along with RS485.
 CAN is currently an option though we plan to move our products onto this standard as a preference.
 Controllers can be connected to Computers, Printers and to other controllers as required to enable data to be uploaded or downloaded.